 Figure 1: Guides on the PowerPoint slide

-You typically add more Guides in PowerPoint using the drag-to-spawn process that we explain on this page -- additionally you can also use
+You typically add more Guides in PowerPoint using the drag-to-spawn process, as explained in the following steps:

 Figure 2: PowerPoint slide with default Guides